hnryjmes/100-days-of-code/README.md

 1. DAY 89.
 Learning more Jest, finishing up some UI, getting the search bar working.
 Last day before feature freeze! #100DaysOfCode

+1. DAY 90.
+More UI, making a practice presentation.
+The layout even sort of works on mobile!
+Second-last day of Makers. #100DaysOfCode

+1. DAY 91.
+Last day of Makers.
+Practice presentations for this evening.
+I've learned so much about software development and feel ready to apply for a job! #100DaysOfCode

 1.